tangentsoft/pidp8i/src/cc8/README.md

 can start it most easily with a `make run` command.

-With the OS/8 environment running, you can enter a C programme in lower case via the editor.

-Before getting into the text editor, try building a copy of one of the example programs:
+With the OS/8 environment running, you can enter a C programme in lower case via the editor, but before doing that, try building a copy of one of the example programs:

-    .COPY CC.CC<PS.CC

-Run with:

-    .R CC1

-Then:

-    .COMP CC.SB

-Then:
+    .RUN CC0         ⇠ preprocessor/compiler front end
+    >ps.cc           ⇠ takes name of C program; creates CC.SB
+    .COMP CC         ⇠ compile SABR output of CC8 to CC.RL

+Link and run it with:

     .R LOADER
-    *CC,LIBC/G
+    *CC,LIBC/G       ⇠ CC.RL + pre-built LIBC.RL = runnable program; /G = "go"

 ## GOVERNMENT HEALTH WARNING